daniyall/pyPiper/README.md

-A pipelining framework for Python.
+A parallel pipelining framework for Python.
 Developers can create nodes and chain them together to create pipelines.

 Classes that extend ```Node``` must implement ```run``` method that will be called whenever new data is available.